KyleGrey/guerilla/source/_posts/e-juice-rates-depend-on-whether-you-are-vaping-on-a-yugo-or-a-ferrari.md

 ---
-title: E-Juice Rates Depend On Whether You Are Vaping On a Yugo or a Ferrari
+title: E-Juice Rates Depend On Whether You Are Vaping On A Yugo Or A Ferrari
 date: 2018-9-29 11:30:00
-category: Fusion E-Juice
+category: fusion e-juice
 ---

 ![](/images/4.jpg)